Sep 17, 2021

-Having an optimized product page will give your brand more visibility on the web, thus improving the conversions.
+Having an optimized product page will give your brand more visibility on the web, thus improving conversions.

 That said, it’s best to incorporate high-quality images alongside your product description.

-If you sell wearables like watches or earphones, using people to display them on is a great option.
+If you sell wearables like watches or earphones, using people to display them is a great option.
 Besides improving the product’s value, doing so helps illustrate its dimensions.

 Don’t hesitate to take close-up pictures as well.
 This is particularly important if you sell small-sized products, like jewelry and accessories.